photogabble/laravel-remember-uploads/README.md

 ## About this package

-This middleware allows the application to capture uploaded files and temporarily store them just-in-case the form validation redirects back otherwise loosing the files before your controler could process them.
+This middleware allows the application to capture uploaded files and temporarily store them just-in-case the form validation redirects back otherwise losing the files before your controller could process them.

 ## Install

-Add to your project with compoer via `composer require photogabble/laravel-remember-uploads`.
+Add to your project with composer via `composer require photogabble/laravel-remember-uploads`.

 To enable the package you will need to add its service provider to your app providers configuration in Laravel.